 In addition to home visits and interviews with a social worker, a home study will call for the foster and adoptive parent’s health documents and income statements.
 Prospective foster adoptive parents will need to draft autobiographical statements detailing the story of their life, allowing the social worker and state representatives to get to know them better.
 The home study also calls for background checks for anyone over the age of 16 in the household.

 Adoptive parents will also need to provide references from three or four family members who can attest to why they will make the perfect candidates for foster parents.

 What are the benefits of fostering before adopting?

 If you’re considering adopting a child in foster care, you may wonder if you’re able to foster the child before officially adopting them.
 The answer depends on the state you live in, but for most states, foster care and adoption exist on a continuum, and it’s recommended that parents foster before they adopt.
 And though fostering and adoption regulations can vary by state, you are able to foster children from other states.

-One potentially complicated part about fostering to adopt, is that foster parents — even those looking to adopt — have to be ready and willing to return their foster children to their birth parents if courts decide that it’s in their best interest.
+A potentially complicated part about fostering to adopt is that foster parents — even those looking to adopt — have to be ready and willing to return their foster children to their birth parents if courts decide that it’s in their best interest.
 This can obviously be a very difficult and painful decision, so it’s something to consider before going this route.